bgreenba/CiscoXDR_AI-AI/README.md

 ```

 ### Fields Description:
-- **title**: A string representing the title of the entry.
+- `title`: A string representing the title of the entry.
-- **description**: A string describing the purpose of the entry.
+- `description`: A string describing the purpose of the entry.
-- **url**: The base URL to be used for the entry.
+- `url`: The base URL to be used for the entry.
 The observable's value will be appended to this URL.
-- **type**: A list of observable types that this entry applies to.
+- `type`: A list of observable types that this entry applies to.
 Use `"all"` to apply to all types.
-- **id-string**:  A unique identifier prefix for this response object, that is used to track each of the responses.
+- `id-string`:  A unique identifier prefix for this response object, that is used to track each of the responses.
 To this string, the server will append the observable type and the observable value to make it unique to the investigation.

+### Variables:
+In the description and url fields, you can use `{obs_type}` to refer to the observable type, and `{obs_value}` to refer to the observable value.
+For example, if for an investigation of the IP _1.2.3.4_ you want to return a link like `http://iplookup.foo/ip/1.2.3.4` and from the same reference source a lookup for the domain _bad.biz_ should be `https://iplookup.foo/domain/bad.biz`, then the string for the url field should be `https://iplookup.biz/{obs_type}/{obs_value}`

 ### Available Types: